2008 United States Senate election in Delaware: Candidates and primaries

 In January 2008, following a poor performance in the Iowa Caucus, Biden ended his 2008 presidential bid to instead focus on running for a seventh term in the United States Senate.
 He was unopposed within his party.
-On August 23, 2008, the Democratic Party's presidential nominee Illinois, Senator Barack Obama, announced that he had selected Biden to serve as his running mate in the 2008 United States presidential election.
-Under Delaware law, Biden could run simultaneously for both his Senate seat and vice president, which he decided to do.
+On August 23, the Democratic Party's presidential nominee, Illinois Senator Barack Obama, announced that he had selected Biden to serve as his running mate in the presidential election.
+Under Delaware law, Biden could run simultaneously for both his Senate seat and the vice presidency, which he decided to do.

-O'Donnell had previously run in for Delaware's Class One senate seat in 2006.
-After losing the Republican Primary to Jan C. Ting, she ran in the general election as a write-in candidate.
-She lost, only receiving less than five percent of the vote.
-The statewide party primary elections were held September 9, 2008, both candidates ran unopposed.
+O'Donnell had previously run in for Delaware's Class One Senate seat in 2006.
+After losing the Republican primary to Jan C. Ting, she ran in the general election as a write-in candidate.
+She lost, having received less than five percent of the vote.
+The primary election was held on September 9, 2008.
+Both candidates ran unopposed.

-Candidates

-Both candidates ran unopposed in the primaries.